kasuken/ebook-git-up-and-go/README.md

-# E-book - Git Up and Go
+# E-book - GIT Up and Go
-Git Up and Go: A Beginner's Handbook for Git
+GIT Up and Go: A Beginner's Handbook for Git

 I'm still writing.
 Possible release date: end of April.